 Since kicad 5 courtyard violations are checked.
 Courtyard should represent the space needed to place and rework the device.
 So it includes the body, pads and some additional space depending on your needs.
 (For handsoldering you would need more place then for reflow soldering.
 You need less place if you do not plan to rework anything.)

 The grid origin is used for displaying the grid.
 One typically changes it quite often during the design of a footprint.
-(It is controlled via the menu view->grid setings or via the place grid origin tool in the right toolbar) For a showcase of the workflow for designing a footprint have a look at this FAQ article of mine: Tutorial: How to make a footprint in KiCad 5.1.x (From scratch)?
+(It is controlled via the menu view->grid setings or via the place grid origin tool in the right toolbar) For a showcase of the workflow for designing a footprint have a look at this FAQ article of mine: Tutorial: How to make a footprint in KiCad 5.1.x?

 The coordinate origin is fixed.
 (In all kicad tools) This means any properties dialog where you see coordinates references this fixed coordinate origin.